logo for strength-and-power-for-volleyball.com

 Basically, you perform a passing skill on any ball that has been sent over the net to your teams side of the court.

-The volleyball pass is known as a bump or a forearm pass because it is performed using the forearms to bump the ball.
+The pass in volleyball is known as a "bump" or a "forearm pass" because it is performed using the forearms to bump the ball.

 Passing is a very important skill in volleyball.